bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Here snowshoes and boots had beaten an obvious path.
 We followed it up the wooded slope to the treeline.
 Once on the open slopes, however, wind dogged us to the summit.
 Although the wind wasn't strong enough to hinder us, it caused snow to swirl about our boots or to fly high in the air.
 It also froze our faces.

 On the summit, we welcomed the views under blue skies.
-Too cold to linger, we went back down the mountain, down to Salter Creek.
+Too cold to linger, we went back down the mountain to Salter Creek.
 Instead of staying on the creekbed, we followed a good trail into the woods.
 The trail ran for several hundred metres above the north bank before we lost it because of snow cover, less than a kilometre from the trailhead.
 If you find this trail take it.
 It's easier travel than the creekbed.

 Postscript: In 2016 we returned and did Mount Burke - North Peak Loop, an enjoyable trip that involves some routefinding and scrambling.